-Critical illness cover is often available as an add-on with a life insurance policy.
+Critical illness cover is often available as a combined policy with term life insurance.
 In these instances, you can often only claim once.

 For example, if you get a cash payout after being diagnosed with cancer, the policy is effectively finished.
 There is usually no life insurance payout if you die at a later date.

 Different people will need critical illness cover for a variety of reasons.

 If you’re single, you might want a policy to ensure your mortgage is paid, and some form of cover is often a requirement of the mortgage application.